tedzchow/git-practice/carisno/todo/README.md

 A simple todo list application built using React and Bootstrap.

+# How to use

+- Clone this repository
+- Install dependencies using npm install command
+- Start the server using npm start command
+- Start the client using cd client && npm start command
+- Visit http://localhost:3000 in your browser to view the app

+# Features

+- Add task
+- Delete task
+- Mark tasks as completed

 ## Technologies Used

-- React 17.0.2
+- React 18.0.2
 - Bootstrap 5.0.1
-- Node.js 14.15.4

-## Features

-- Add tasks to the list
-- Mark tasks as completed
-- Delete tasks from the list

 ## Getting Started